Economic Development Updates and Information

-The Town Council has prioritized the need to promote economic development including business retention, expansion and location within North Kingstown.
-This effort is promoted by the North Kingstown Economic Development Advisory Board (EDAB) in partnership with the North Kingstown Chamber of Commerce and the Quonset Development Corporation.
-The North Kingstown Economic Development function is located within the Department of Planning and Development - Town Hall Annex, 55 Brown Street, North Kingstown, RI 02852.
-The Economic Development Manager, Paige R. Bronk, AICP, is the Point of Contact to proactively address business inquiries and needs. firstname.lastname@example.org or (401) 268-1572.
+The Town Council has prioritized the need to promote economic development including business retention, expansion and location within North Kingstown and has established the position of Economic Development Administrator.
+The Administrator will work closely with organizations including but not limited to the Economic Development Advisory Board (EDAB), the Wickford Economic Development Advisory Board (WEDAB), and the Quonset Development Corporation (QDC).
+S/he will partner with the North Kingstown Chamber of Commerce, other non-governmental entities, and liaise with local, state and federal governmental agencies.
+The North Kingstown Economic Development function is located within the Department of Planning and Development - 100 Fairway Drive North Kingstown, RI 02852.
+Elizabeth Scullin Dolan, Economic Development Administrator, is the Point of Contact for all business related inquiries and process assistance. firstname.lastname@example.org or (401) 268-1572.

 NEW BUSINESS IN NORTH KINGSTOWN

-North Kingstown is a highly attractive place to conduct business due its central location, amenities, transportation system, and overall quality of life.
+North Kingstown is a highly attractive place to conduct business due its central location, amenities, transportation system, quality education system, and overall quality of life.
 See the community "Socio-Economic Highlights" file attached below.
 Please click this link for a business "FLOW CHART" illustrating a one-page snapshot of how to open a North Kingstown business.
 New businesses are relocating to, starting up, or expanding in North Kingstown due to the favorable community and quality growth.
-Recent examples include: Village Veterinary Clinic, Carriage Inn and Saloon, BankNewport, Fat Bellys, Sears, Pedigo Electric Bike, Wickford Lumber, Sprigs, Borrelli's Bakery, Rhode Island Real Estate, Providence Coal Fired Pizza, Madge and Mobey, and Bravo Wood Fired Pizza.
-In addition, the Town continous to support community and business through wise investments in critical environmental, utility, transportation, and recreation infrastructure.
-Recent examples include road and commuter rail transportation improvements at Wickford Junction, sewer installation on southern Post Road, and Town Council support of two sewer referenda for Post Road North and Wickford Village commercial areas.
+Recent examples include: Village Veterinary Clinic, BankNewport, Fat Bellys, Sears, Wickford Lumber, Sprigs, Rhode Island Real Estate, Providence Coal Fired Pizza, Madge and Mobey, Tractor Supply, Romeo and Juliet Candle Company, and Spring Pottery.
+In addition, the Town continues to support the community and businesses through wise investments in critical environmental, utility, transportation, and recreation infrastructure.
+Recent examples include road and commuter rail transportation improvements at Wickford Junction, and sewer planning and installation on southern Post Road and in Wickford Village.
 North Kingstown recently completed a community wide market analysis providing strategic guidance regarding business and economic growth.
+(See document links below).

 SEWERS IN NORTH KINGSTOWN

-North Kingstown has taken steps to upgrade the existing wastewater system by planning for an installing sewers in targeted areas.
-In 2013, a sewer line was installed in southern Post Road (south of Quonset and Route 403) which will be activated for service in 2014.
+North Kingstown is upgrading its wastewater system by installing sewers in targeted areas.
+In 2013, a sewer line was installed in southern Post Road (south of Quonset and Route 403).
 On June 17, 2014 North Kingstown voters passed two (2) referenda by an overwhelming majority (86%) to expand sewer service to northern Post Road (north of Quonset and Route 403) and also Wickford Village's commercial properties.
-Please click this link "SEWER FACT SHEET" for basic information.
+On May 23rd, 2016, the Town Council approved a specific plan (W4A) that will be designed and begun by Spring 2017.
+Cost will be born by commercial users only; residents in the sewer district may have the option to tie into the system.
+The project will take approximately two years to complete.

 WICKFORD ELEMENTARY SCHOOL REDEVELOPMENT PROJECT